 Golf – Select coverage of the PGA tour and more

-Overall, the coverage of live sports on ESPN+ is fairly limited.
+Overall, the coverage of live sports on ESPN+ is somewhat limited, but constantly expanding.
 This is to be expected for a $5 service, but still – don’t expect it to replace the need for more costly subscriptions.

 The sports covered on ESPN+ are mostly ones that are less popular among most American customers.
 That means NFL and NBA are completely off the table, and MLB is limited to one random game per day.

-That said, there are some areas where ESPN+ shines.
+There are also some other areas where ESPN+ shines.
 Soccer fans will enjoy a wide range of coverage of both domestic and international games.
 College sports fans who follow less-popular teams will also find a lot of value on ESPN+.
 And anyone who enjoys lesser-followed sports like rugby and cricket may find the $5/mo price tag well worth it.

 ESPN+ works on all the best streaming devices, so you shouldn’t have any issue using it.
 Here’s the full list of ESPN+ devices: